Iago-Boardy/it-technician-exercises/README.md

 - HTML
 - CSS

-Each language section includes a variety of exercises-.
+Each language section includes a variety of exercises aimed at enhancing your proficiency in programming and web development.

 ### 📂 File Manipulation in C